websauna/websauna/docs/source/narrative/frontend/request.rst

 Request and response
 --------------------

-The incoming HTTP request is an instance of :py:class`websauna.system.http.Request`.
+The incoming HTTP request is an instance of :py:class:`websauna.system.http.Request`.

 When your view function returns